-Christine Balling is a subject matter expert on counter-terrorism, demobilization, and counter-recruitment, and is a regular contributor to Foreign Affairs and The Journal of International Security Affairs.
+Christine Balling is a Senior Fellow for Latin American Affairs at the American Foreign Policy Council in Washington, DC and a regular contributor to Foreign Affairs and The Journal of International Security Affairs.
+A subject matter expert on counter-terrorism, demobilization, and counter-recruitment, she has led counter-recruitment projects in areas where the FARC insurgency operated, working with the Colombian Army, Air Force and the National Police.
+She has served as a Subject Matter Expert to U.S. Special Operations South commanders on demobilization and counter-recruitment issues, partnered with U.S. Army Civil Affairs teams downrange in Colombia, and worked with the Colombian Military’s Demobilization Group to create the first tactical guide on Demobilization.
+She has lectured at the Escuela Superior de Guerra (ESDEGUE) in Bogotá and at the ELN at the National Defense University’s William J. Perry Center.
+In 2009, she founded Fundación ECCO, a Colombian-registered nonprofit organization that promotes democracy and youth leadership in areas of conflict, and in June, 2016, she was pinned by the Bosque in Bogotá.
 Her Masters Degree in Security Affairs is from the Institute of World Politics at which she focused on the roles women play in insurgent groups around the world.
-In 2009, she founded Fundación ECCO, a Colombian-registered nonprofit organization that promotes democracy and youth leadership in areas of conflict.
-She led counter-recruitment projects in areas where the FARC insurgency operated, working with the Colombian Army, Air Force and the National Police.
-In the past few years she has served as a Subject Matter Expert to U.S. Special Operations South commanders on demobilization and counter-recruitment issues, partnered with U.S. Army Civil Affairs teams downrange in Colombia, and worked with the Colombian Military’s Demobilization Group to create the first tactical guide on Demobilization.
-She has lectured at the Escuela Superior de Guerra (ESDEGUE) in Bogotá at a Latin American conference on counter-terrorism and has lectured on the roles females assume in the FARC and the ELN at the National Defense University’s William J. Perry Center.
-In June, 2016, she was pinned by the Bosque in Bogotá and is a Senior Fellow for Latin American Affairs at the American Foreign Policy Council in Washington, DC.
-Her current project involves interviewing female members of the Peshmergain order to gain a "ground truth" perspective on the conflict in that region.
+Her current project involves interviewing female members of the Peshmerga in order to gain a "ground truth" perspective on the conflict in that region.